HyVar/gentoo_to_mspl/README.md

  The constraint in md5-cache are well translated (new lines and commas)

  Michael: refactor of the translation
+ Note that here some dependencies are duplicated (e.g., dev-lang/perl:=[-build(-)] in app-text/po4a-0.45-r3) To minimize the work these repetitions should be removed

  Michael: handle the deprecated packages after an update